-The Five of Cups is the fifth card of the Cups suit.
-Taking a darker outlook, the Five of Cups is not a pleasant card.
+The Five of Cups is the fifth tarot card of the Cups suit.
+Taking a darker outlook, the Five of Cups is one of the negative tarot cards.
 The central character, clad in black faces three overturned cups, representing failure.
 Behind him are two upright ones.
 There is a certain positive aspect, not all is lost, but right now he is failing to see it.

 Five of Cups in a sentence

-The Five of Cups represents disappointment and a sorrowful nostalgia.
+The Five of Cups tarot card represents disappointment and a sorrowful nostalgia.

 Five of Cups in a time-based position